Data protection

 Value: YES+AT.de+20150628-20-0

-Purpose: The cookie stores the status of a user’s consent to the use of various Google services.
-CONSENT also provides safety measures to protect users from unauthorised attacks.
+Purpose: The cookie stores the status of a user's consent to the use of different Google services.
+CONSENT also serves security purposes to verify users and protect user data from unauthorized attacks.

 Name: HSID